Lesson 2 of 7 - grow effective communication skills

 colorbar

-This is one of a series of articles in Lesson-2 - learn communication basics and seven powerful skills to get more daily needs met more often.
-Progress with this Lesson depends on simultaneous progress on Lesson 1 - empower your resident true Self to guide your personality in calm and conflictual times.
+This is one of a series of articles in online Lesson 2 - learn communication basics and skills to get more daily needs met.
+Progress with this Lesson depends on concurrent progress on Lesson 1 - free your wise true Self to guide you in calm and stressful times.

-Metatalk uses the observations from process-awareness skill to discuss " how we communicate," vs. the topics we're communicating about.
-Metatalking creates the input to partners' identifying and correcting significant communication blocks.
-This is one of seven related skills anyone can learn to greatly improve the effectiveness of their thinking and communicating.
+Metatalk uses the observations from process-awareness skill to discuss " how we communicate," vs. what we're communicating about.
+Metatalking identifies significant communication blocks so you can eliminate them.

 This article (a) summarizes key guidelines for effective metatalk, and (b) illustrates typical meta-comments that could begin communication-problem resolution.
 The article assumes you're familiar with...